-As we mentioned above, personalising the contents of the email to match what you know about the recipient is a sure-fire way of increasing the conversion rates on your campaigns.
+As we mentioned above, personalizing the contents of the email to match what you know about the recipient is a sure-fire way of increasing the conversion rates on your campaigns.
 And while it may seem like a lot of resource, the results speak for themselves (read how Sigma Sports increased the conversion rate on their welcome series to 8% in our case study).
-Personalisation doesn’t have to be resource-intensive (especially for automated campaigns, which tick along generating revenue for you in the background):
+Personalization doesn’t have to be resource-intensive (especially for automated campaigns, which tick along generating revenue for you in the background):

 Just starting out – consider segmenting your campaign by demographic data, such as gender / geography / interests.
 You might want to create tailored hero images to make the first impression most relevant (see the Sigma Sports example below).
-Personalised product recommendations (that are tailored to the items your new subscriber has been browsing) are another relatively simple way of creating a more relevant experience.
+Personalized product recommendations (that are tailored to the items your new subscriber has been browsing) are another relatively simple way of creating a more relevant experience.

-Personalisation pro – consider segmenting your campaign in further ways (perhaps drawing upon dynamic content to help you out, instead of creating many different templates).
+Personalization pro – consider segmenting your campaign in further ways (perhaps drawing upon dynamic content to help you out, instead of creating many different templates).
 You may also want to consider segmenting based on the source of the signup (for example, if they signed up in-store, changing the copy to say ‘Thanks for visiting our Oxford Street store’) or whether they’ve joined your mailing list as the result of a first purchase (e.g. ‘thanks for making your first purchase – and welcome to the club’).

-Creating campaigns that are reactive to recipient behaviour is important if you want your emails to be relevant to individual customers.
+Creating campaigns that are reactive to recipient behavior is important if you want your emails to be relevant to individual customers.
 A simple example might be turning off a welcome series that revolves around the recipient using a promo code.
 If they make a purchase, make sure they don’t receive any emails reminding them to claim their discount.